Anxiety, in all its different forms, is one of the most common mental health challenges today.

 Your coach/therapist might assign homeworks to practice mindfulness skills and core principles between sessions.
 These could be as simple as going grocery shopping or more advanced, like sharing something personal with a colleague.

-ACT is highly adaptable and may look different for different patients.
-Therapists and patients often co-create strategies and techniques that work in a particular situation.
+ACT is highly adaptable and may look different for different people.
+Therapists and clients often co-create strategies and techniques that work in a particular situation.

 How is ACT different from CBT?

-The main difference between CBT and ACT is that the latter does not work to minimize the frequency or severity of negative private experiences.
+The main difference on the subject of ACT vs CBT is that the latter does not work to minimize the frequency or severity of negative private experiences.
 The goal is rather to learn to let them come and go without struggling.

-This is particularly effective with anxiety, as patients tend to have anxiety about having anxiety.
-ACT helps them escape this vicious cycle.
+This is particularly effective with anxiety, as we tend to have anxiety about having anxiety.
+ACT helps us escape this vicious cycle.

 What therapy works best for anxiety?